Candles (2 on lower retable, not ornamental row of six) lit.

 Server wears black cassock and vests in plain cotta or surplice after lighting candles and placing vessels at credence.

 Celebrant and server say preparatory prayer in sacristy.

 When the Mass is scheduled to begin, server leads celebrant out through smoke sacristy, pausing to ring warning bell at sacristy door.

 Server leads celebrant past High Altar, pausing to reverence, and into Lady Chapel.
-Server goes to Epistle Horn at foot of steps.
+Server goes to Gospel Horn at foot of steps.
 Celebrant stops in center at foot of steps.
 Both genuflect.
 Celebrant goes to footpace, places chalice on altar, spreads corporal, then goes to Epistle Horn to begin Mass:

 Collect for Purity

 Kyrie or Gloria in Excelsis